homer0/prettier-plugin-jsdoc/README.md

 ## Motivation

 Let's start with the fact that I really like the functionality of Prettier, but I really dislike their philosophy.
-I understand what they are trying to achieve and it makes sense, but "just use it the way I tell you" doesn't seem like a valid solution to me.
+I understand what they are trying to achieve, and it makes sense, but "just use it the way I tell you to" doesn't seem like a valid solution to me.

-Ok, there won't accept options requests? that's perfect, it doesn't make sense to just add _"one more"_... but it would be great if it could be open to be extended.
-The only way to do it is with a plugin, which means an extra parsing.
+Ok, they won't accept options requests? that's perfect, it doesn't make sense to just add _"one more"_... but it would be great if it could be open to be extended, but the only way to do that is with a plugin, which means an extra parsing.

-Enough rant; I started using Prettier a couple of weeks ago and being a huge fan of JSDoc, I wanted to use it to format JSDoc blocks too, something I've doing, for sometime now, using a Node script that I was trying to make into a VSCode plugin :P.
+Enough rant; I started using Prettier a couple of weeks ago and being a huge fan of JSDoc, I wanted to use it to format JSDoc blocks too, something I've doing using a Node script that I was trying to make into a VSCode plugin :P.

-I found [prettier-plugin-jsdoc](https://github.com/hosseinmd/prettier-plugin-jsdoc/) by [@hosseinmd](https://github.com/hosseinmd), but it (currently) doesn't cover most of the cases I wanted (like columns creations), it's written in TypeScript (which I don't like very much) and if I were to fork and send PRs, it could've taken forever (you can see the commits for this package), and it seemed like the perfect opportunity to try [Ramda](https://ramdajs.com) and functional programming... so I started a new one.
+I found [prettier-plugin-jsdoc](https://github.com/hosseinmd/prettier-plugin-jsdoc/) by [@hosseinmd](https://github.com/hosseinmd), but it (currently) doesn't cover most of the cases I wanted (like columns creations), it's written in TypeScript (which I don't like very much) and if I were to fork and send PRs, it could've taken forever (you can see the commits for this package), also, it seemed like the perfect opportunity to try [Ramda](https://ramdajs.com) and functional programming... so I started a new one.

+> 5 years later...
+>
+> - HUGE fan of TypeScript, for a couple of years now.
+> - I hate reading the Ramda code in here.
+> - Still hate Prettier philosophy.